ThreeLetters/SimpleProtocols/README.md

 Serialize your data in binary!

 ## Purpose
 Generates code for binary serialisation.
 Like google's protocol buffers, but simpler, easier and more secure.
+This allows you to send data very quickly over networks or pipes.

 ## Usage
 > node index.js